George-lewis/george-lewis.github.io/__pages/resume.markdown

   - Communication skills developed through cooperating with coworkers in a fast paced environment and through interacting with customers
   - Licensed to serve alcohol in Ontario

-- **Grocery Clerk - Metro Richeliu (09/2015 - 09/2018)**
+- ##### Grocery Clerk - Metro Richeliu (09/2015 - 09/2018)

-  - Developed problem-solving skills by assisting customers
+  - Developed problem-solving skills by directly assisting customers with their needs
-  - Developed time-management skills by having a set number of duties that must be completed in a fixed timeframe
+  - Good time-management skills acquired by being responsible for multiple duties

 ---